fqantonio/GoingInductive/README.md

 **Keywords** Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flow; Statistical Non-parametric Inference; academic results; learning transfer; behavior; lab practice; Cognitive Load Theory; Multi Intelligence Theory; Brain Based Learning; bLearning.

-# GOALS, RESEARCH QUESTIONS and Hyphotesis
+# GOALS, RESEARCH QUESTIONS and HYPHOTESIS

-The **main goal** is to understand the impact of the use of Inductive Methodology 4C/ID in a bLearning setting, by answering the following **research questions**:
+The **main goal** is to understand the impact of the use of Inductive Methodology four component instructional (4C/ID) in a bLearning setting, by answering the following **research questions**:

-1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merriënboer's 4C/ID instructional design theory (van Merriënboer, Kirschner, 2007), means what for students learning outcomes?
+1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merriënboer's 4C/ID design theory (van Merriënboer, Kirschner, 2007), means what for students learning outcomes?
 Who benefits?
 What are the pros and cons about this methodological decision?

 2 - Should you, as a teacher of science and tech, move to implement the inductive strategy as your methodology for learning?